Azamara Pursuit

 Who It's Best For

-Couples: Retirees and empty-nesters looking to see a new destination—in comfort, and with plenty of hand-holding—flock to this line.
+Couples: Retirees and empty-nesters looking to see a new destination — in comfort, and with plenty of hand-holding — flock to this line.
 Children as young as six months old are permitted to sail, but because there are no facilities or activities designed to cater to them, kids tend to be part of multigenerational groups.

 Don't Say We Didn't Warn You

-Standard Cabins Run Small: The majority of the cabins onboard are a mere 170 square feet, not including the balcony if you have one.
+Standard Cabins Run Small: The majority of the cabins onboard are a mere 143 to 170 square feet, not including the balcony if you have one.
 Expect to unpack your bags and stow everything carefully, or risk bumping into the coffee table and your bags.

 Sherri Eisenberg